LeftClicka/JConsole/README.md

 run the program from the command line and use the OS's terminal.
 However, this is far from a stand alone terminal window to handle very simple user IO that does not require a fancy GUI.
 Features include...
-* undecorated window that can be dragged around
+* undecorated window that can be dragged around and be scrolled up and down
 * writing to the console and binding functionality such as click events and tooltips to messages
 * set a default text color as well as color code individual messages
 * get user input from the console